yashsriram/yashsriram.github.io/README.md

     - [ ] DAG search.
     - [ ] DAG latex type set description.
     - [ ] More control on rendering and ui (need force directed layout implementation i.e. spring-mass simulation).
+-  Make sure that design minimizes constructs.
+Minimize current content.
+    - [ ] Typed journal.
+    - [ ] More terse text.
+    - [ ] Other topological sorts.
+    - [ ] Measure of clumsiness and cleaning the graph.
+Detect clumsy additions on create.
+Suggest cleaning graph.
+    - [ ] Design should be such that clumsy graph should be difficult to create.
+    - [ ] Remove unnecessary redundancies.
+For example, in `Let P(A) denote @probability@ of some @event@ A of a @stochastic experiment@ E` probability already is defined for an event and experiment.
+Should not have to declare it again.
+    - [ ] Solve problem: For every new statement, I have to traverse entire graph and check for duplicates, optimize graph ...